valhalla/demos/docs/valhalla_service.md

 ## Valhalla Service Level Interface Description

 Welcome to Valhalla open source routing.
-By now you have perhaps seen our demo page and meybe even checked out our open source software at https://github.com/valhalla.
+By now you have perhaps seen our demo page and maybe even checked out our open source software at https://github.com/valhalla.
 If you are here you are likely interested in accessing the Valhalla routing service at Mapzen to integrate routing and navigation into a Web or mobile application.
 This page documents the inputs and ouptuts to our service.

 Your first step is to get a developer key from Mapzen.
 This does great things for you!
 Baldur/Mike please elaborate and provide instructions!